Heritage Month Celebrations

 Are You Ready?
 Dialogue Series

 Let’s start the conversation!
 Join us each month for an honest dialogue surrounding topics such as race, religion, gender, sexual orientation and class.
-The 2017-2018 topics will be announced in August 2017!

 New dates and topics are also added throughout the semester.
 Past topics include: